scandipwa/docs/theme/08-Standard.md

   hair = 'something else'
 }

-// Great
+// Good
 const hair = today === 'Monday' ? 'bangs' : 'something else';
 ```

-#### Why?

-- Becuase you may change the external state by accident when you reassign value
-- You are creating a more complex code, when doing this

-Read the [great article](<https://zellwk.com/blog/dont-reassign/>) about this!

-### 2. Destructurize data
+### 2. Destructure data
+You must destruct props / states in the beginning of the method / function.
+You must not pass descructured data between methods, if fields can be desctructured independently.

+> Reduce complexity and improve readability, brings clear dependency on the data you are processing:
+> - Allows for easy reading of what is going on in the code
+> - Allows for easy default value declaration, without modifying the inital data source
+> - Allows for varaiable name aliasing
-The dot notation is great, but when used a lot, becomes hard to maintain.
+> The dot notation is great, but when used a lot it brings inconvenience.
 It is much better pratice to separate objects to smaller parts – destructurizing them into variables.

 #### For example: